What is an Inevitable Accident?

 An “act of god” could also be considered an inevitable accident.
 For example, a large storm causing the roadway to collapse when someone is driving over it could be considered an inevitable accident since the accident was caused by an unexpected storm and not human error.

 On the other hand, if the road collapsed due to poor design or construction, then it would not be an inevitable accident; the accident would have been in part caused by human error.

 Another type of inevitable accident is when the driver of a motor vehicle suffers from an unexpected health condition, leading them to lose control of their vehicle and cause an accident.
 For example, if someone who is otherwise in good health is driving on a highway and loses consciousness due to suffering an unexpected stroke, then any related accident could be considered an inevitable accident.

 The accident would not have been caused by anyone’s negligence but simply by an unexpected health emergency.
 Keeping with this same example, however, if the person had been experiencing fainting spells or not addressing an underlying heart condition for some time, then the accident may not have been inevitable because the person chose to drive when it was unsafe to do so.

 As can be seen from the above inevitable accident examples, whether an accident was truly inevitable depends on the specific facts of each case.
 So, any case where a person raises (or may raise) the defence of inevitable accident should be carefully investigated by an experienced British Columbia automobile accident lawyer.

 Because of the importance of that investigation, it is equally important to preserve all evidence immediately after the accident to determine if someone may have been at fault.
-For help with that process and to speak with a lawyer today, call 1-800-JUSTICE or contact Preszler Law Firm online.
+For help with that process and to speak with a lawyer today, call 1-800-JUSTICE or contact Preszler Injury Lawyers online.